BorisPerc/windowsblockit/README.md

 Last update: 23.01.2022 - 20:56 - WindowsBlockit - blockit.zip

-You can download weekly updates BadIPs from my private site URL: https://piramide.zapto.org/iplist.txt
+You can download weekly updates or when I have time BadIPs from my private site URL: https://piramide.zapto.org/iplist.txt